Fractured Magic: Chapter Three

 Rheamaren and Leandros Nochdvor say their goodbyes.

-Leandros followed his cousin's trail out of the building, then down Unity's paths to a bench overlooking the sea.
-Rhea didn't look at him, even when his boots crunched on gravel and announced his approach, so he sat beside her and breathed in the salty air, heavy with the weight of an oncoming storm.
-It would be a thunderous end to a thunderous day.
+Leandros followed his cousin’s trail out of the building, then down the courthouse paths to a bench overlooking the sea.
+Rhea didn’t look at him, even when his boots crunched on gravel and announced his approach, so he sat beside her and breathed in the salty air.
+It was heavy with the weight of an oncoming storm, a thunderous end to a thunderous day.

 He didn’t know what had come over him with the Magistrates.
-He’d thought that part of him, the part that felt and fought, had died in Histrios.
-It was just a shame it took losing his uncle to find it again.
+He’d acted out of instinct and emotion, but all this time he, he’d thought the part of him that fought and felt died with Egil.
+It was a shame it took losing his uncle to find it again.

-Out of the corner of his eye, he saw Rhea's expression shift, saw her jaw grind as she chewed on her anger.
-Animals in the wild often saw eye contact as a sign of aggression, and in Leandros’ experience, his younger cousin was much the same; so he kept his eyes on the water, knowing she'd speak when she was ready.
+Out of the corner of his eye, he saw Rhea’s expression shift, saw her jaw grind as she chewed on her own anger.
+Leandros wasn’t an experienced hunter like his uncle, but he knew that some animals in the wild often saw eye contact as a sign of aggression.
+In his experience, his younger cousin was much the same.
+He kept his eyes on the water, knowing she’d speak when she was ready.

-“What were you thinking?!” she finally snapped, her voice cracking like a whip.
+“What were you thinking?” she finally snapped, her voice cracking like a whip.
 It surprised Leandros so much that he broke his own rule and looked at her.
-He'd known she was angry — angry at him, even — but he'd never expected her to lose control over it.
-He'd never known her to lose control for anything.
-For just a moment, her expression was hot fury, but then she shut her eyes.
-When they opened again, it had cooled.
+He’d known she was angry—angry at him, even—but he’d never expected her to lose control over it.
+For a moment, her expression was hot fury, but it had cooled again by the time she looked away.

-“I'm sorry if I surprised you,” Leandros said, choosing his words carefully, “But that wasn't going well.
+“I’m sorry if I surprised you,” Leandros said, choosing his words carefully, “But things weren’t going well in there.
 I had to make the gamble.”

 “Did you have a better plan?
-Pray, enlighten me, because it looked like you were running out of chances.
-This may not be a perfect solution, Rhea, but it's better than anything you came up with and it's better than them cutting us out — and I know you know that, otherwise you wouldn't have vouched for me.”
+Pray, enlighten me, because it looked like you were quickly running out of chances.
+This solution may not be perfect, but it’s better than anything you came up with and it’s better than them cutting us out—and I know you know that, otherwise you wouldn’t have vouched for me.”

 “Stop talking to me like I’m a child, Leandros.
 Until my father is back, I’m your queen.”